spacecatpixel/lokidocs/SNFullGuide.md

 Excellent!
 We now have all of the necessary files to get this show on the road!

 > *NOTE: If you’re nervous about trusting the binaries or the link, you should build it from source yourself.
-Instructions for that can be found in the README.md of [https://github.com/loki-project/loki](https://github.com/loki-project/loki)*
+Instructions for that can be found in the README of [https://github.com/loki-project/loki](https://github.com/loki-project/loki)*

 ## Step 4 - Run the Service Node Daemon